Advisers

 Associate Director and Director for J.D.
 Advising

 Yih-hsien has been an adviser in the Office of Career Services since 2002.
-She has also served as a reader with the Law School Admissions Office.
-She received an A.B. in History from Columbia College and a J.D. from Harvard Law School in 1995.
-While a student at HLS, she served as co-chair of APALSA and an Executive Editor of the Women’s Law Journal (now the Harvard Journal on Law & Gender).
-After HLS, she practiced for three years in both the corporate and litigation departments at Davis Polk & Wardwell in New York, and then worked as in-house counsel to a life insurance company in Baltimore, where she managed the company’s litigation and advised on employment issues.
+She received an A.B. in History from Columbia University and a J.D. from Harvard Law School.
+While a student at HLS, she served as co-chair of APALSA and as an Executive Editor of the Women’s Law Journal (now the Harvard Journal on Law & Gender).
+After HLS, she practiced in both the corporate and litigation departments at Davis Polk & Wardwell in New York, and then worked as in-house counsel to a life insurance company in Baltimore, where she managed the company’s litigation and advised on employment issues.
 Yih-hsien also holds an M.A. in Higher Education Administration from Teachers College.
-A resident of Cambridge, Yih-hsien is passionate about her family, the New York Yankees, and good food
+Yih-hsien enjoys traveling, good food, and rooting for the New York Yankees.

 Marjorie Lichtenberger

 Marjorie primarily focuses on advising LL.M. students about private sector career paths.
 Prior to joining OCS, Marjorie taught legal research and writing at Boston University School of Law, where she was also an attorney-adviser providing career advice on a wide variety of topics.
-Earlier in her career, Marjorie was a litigator in the Boston office of a national law firm, and a staff attorney for the United States District Court for the District of Massachusetts.
+Marjorie has also worked as litigator in a national law firm, and as a staff attorney for the United States District Court for the District of Massachusetts.
 She received her B.A. from Princeton University, and her J.D. from Boston University School of Law, where she was an Edward F. Hennessey Scholar and a member of the Public Interest Law Journal.
-She lives in Somerville with her family and two Labrador Retrievers.

 Sara Dana